North Greenwich bus station: History

+Initial designs for the bus station were by North Greenwich station architects Alsop, Lyall and Störmer – with a colourful "L" shaped roof, representing a missing letter from Millennium.
+Foster and Partners were instead chosen to design the station in 1996, with the design incorporating a sweeping aerofoil shaped roof canopy, with extensive use of glass.

-North Greenwich bus station was opened around the same time as the tube station in May 1999 as part of the Jubilee line extension.
+North Greenwich Transport Interchange opened around the same time as the tube station in May 1999 as part of the Jubilee line extension.
 The Millennium Dome was the main attraction during that time.
 The bus and tube stations are located quite close to the southern portals of the Blackwall Tunnel.

 The bus station is accessible via escalator from the tube station.
-The design, by Foster and Partners, incorporates a sweeping aerofoil shaped roof canopy.
-There is extensive use of glass.
 There are five stands within the bus station.

+Future replacement

+As part of the development of the Greenwich Peninsula, the bus station building will be replaced, built around a new multistorey car park.
+Initial proposals for a new bus station designed by Santiago Calatrava did not materialise.